What is Polybutylene Pipe and Should You Replace It?

 Is There a Class Action Lawsuit for Defective Polybutylene Plumbing?

 Historically, there has been quite a lot of litigation around polybutylene plumbing.
-We have an article that focuses on polybutylene plumbing lawsuits.
+We have an article that focuses specifically on polybutylene plumbing lawsuits.

 Unfortunately, if you still have poly plumbing, and did not participate in prior polybutylene class-actions, your legal options are likely very limited.
 Disclaimer: we aren't lawyers, and aren't providing any legal advice here.